Skip to content

 LowSecurity Header MisconfigurationMissing Strict-Transport-Security and Content-Security-Policy headers, slightly increasing client-side attack surface.Low (Next Sprint)

-• Days 4-12: Active testing phase—baseline scanning followed by intensive manual authorization and business logic abuse.
+• Days 4-12: Active testing Baseline scans followed by deep manual testing of authentication, authorization, and business logic.

 Share article